-If your file is over 40 MB, email HCDD@fresno.gov to receive a link for large file submission (instructions in the appendix)
+If your file is over 40 MB, email HCDD@fresno.gov">https://example.com/html/>ht

 Hard copies of applications and authorizing resolutions are not requested or accepted.
 If assistance is required for digital submission, please reach out to the contact listed below.